 As I considered this conundrum, I understood that there was one thing that all my model leaders had in common.
 Their leadership style was consistently an extension of their own strong, distinctive personalities.
 The Visionary was indeed a passionate person; the Competitor was a sportsman to the core; the Puppet Master just couldn’t help but be charming.
 And so forth.

-But there was one particular thing they all shared.
-Their leadership style was consistently an extension of their own strong personalities.
-They were authentic, but they were also larger than life.
-Their very real virtues had found a louder voice, a bigger stage.
+These leaders were authentic.
+But, critically, they were also larger than life.
+Their very real virtues had found a louder voice, a larger stage.
 They were hyperboles of themselves if you like.

 And yet this is easier said than done.
 ‘Know thyself’ was inscribed above the Temple of Apollo at Delphi.
-It was a resonant maxim precisely because self knowledge is so difficult to achieve.
+It was a resonant maxim precisely because self-knowledge is so difficult to attain.